Technical information regarding the data and graphics on the U.S. Geological Survey National Water-Quality Assessment annual reporting Web site

 Health-Based Screening Levels (HBSLs): Nonenforceable water-quality benchmark concentrations of contaminants in water that were developed by the USGS using (1) the latest EPA policies for establishing drinking-water benchmarks and (2) the most recent EPA peer-reviewed publicly available toxicity information.
 Noncancer HBSLs are concentrations below which adverse noncarcinogenic health effects are not expected over a lifetime of exposure.
 Cancer HBSLs are concentrations that correspond to a range in excess estimated lifetime cancer risk of one-in-one million (10-6) to one-in-ten thousand (10-4).

-Human-health benchmarks: Used in this annual reporting Web site as a collective term that includes drinking-water standards (MCLs) and guidelines (human-health benchmarks for pesticides (HHBPs)) established by the EPA and HBSLs calculated by the USGS.
+Human-health benchmarks: Used in this site as a collective term that includes drinking-water standards (MCLs) and guidelines (human-health benchmarks for pesticides (HHBPs)) established by the EPA and HBSLs calculated by the USGS.
 For each constituent, measured concentrations are compared to the appropriate human-health benchmark, when available, to provide a human-health context for the data.

 Human Health Benchmarks for Pesticides (HHBP): Nonenforceable advisory values in water established by the EPA for selected pesticides registered for use on food crops.
 Acute and chronic noncancer HHBPs are protective of acute and chronic noncancer effects, respectively.
 Carcinogenic HHBPs are protective of cancer effects and represent a one-in-one-million (10-6) to one-in-ten-thousand (10-4) cancer-risk range.